In the Visiting Room

 Food, Photographs, and Games

-Visiting rooms have vending machines stocked with food and beverages for purchase by visitors and consumption by visitors and prisoners.
+Visiting rooms have vending machines stocked with food and beverages for purchase by visitors and consumption by visitors and incarcerated people.
 A visitor may not bring any food or beverage from the outside into the prison and cannot take out any food or beverage bought at the prison when he/she leaves.
 Vending machines usually have sodas, water, sandwiches (including burgers), and burritos, popcorn, candy, pastries, and coffee.
 At some prisons, vending machines may also include fresh fruits and vegetables.
 The prices will vary for such items but usually are about a dollar for a can of soda or bag of popcorn and three to four dollars for a sandwich.
 The visiting room has microwave ovens for the heating of frozen items.

 Most prisons provide limited board and card games for prisoners and their visitors to play together.
 These may include Scrabble, Dominoes, Uno, Checkers, Chess, and other like games.
 Most prisons also have children books that prisoners can read to their minor visitors as well as religious materials from most major religions (the Bible, the Torah, the Koran).